Rebecca St. James: If I Had One Chance to Tell You Something, film debut, and aLIVE in Florida (2005–2010)

 After taking a hiatus from recording music, St. James returned to the studio in early 2005 to record new songs.
-On 24 October 2005, the first single from the album, "Alive", was released.
+On October 24, 2005, the first single from the album, "Alive", was released.
 The song managed to chart at No. 3 on R&R's CHR Chart and No. 13 on Billboards Hot Christian Songs Chart."Hot Christian Songs - March 18, 2006".
 Billboard.com.
 Her eighth studio album, If I Had One Chance to Tell You Something, was released on 22 November 2005.
 The album debuted to fairly positive reviews.
 It charted at No. 14 on Billboards Top Christian Albums Chart, but failed to make the Billboard 200.

-On 1 July 2005, St. James released a Teen Edition of her book, SHE and on 1 October 2005, she released another book: Sister Freaks: Stories of Women Who Gave Up Everything For God.
+On July 1, 2005, St. James released a Teen Edition of her book, SHE and on 1 October 2005, she released another book: Sister Freaks: Stories of Women Who Gave Up Everything For God.
 Also in 2005, St. James contributed a song, "Lion", to the album Music Inspired by The Chronicles of Narnia: The Lion, the Witch and the Wardrobe, and released a cover of the Christmas carol "Hark!
 The Herald Angels Sing".

 In early 2006, St. James embarked on her If I Had One Chance To Tell You Something Tour with fellow Christian group BarlowGirl.
 She also recorded "America", the theme song for the National Day of Prayer, co-written by singer/songwriter Phil Laeger.
 It was released to iTunes on 2 May 2006.
 She also recorded a cover of Chris Tomlin's song "Forever" for the album WOW Worship: Aqua.
-The same year, ForeFront Records put together a compilation album, The Early Years, that covered ten songs from her earliest releases: Rebecca St. James, GOD and Pray.
+In the same year, ForeFront Records put together a compilation album, The Early Years, that covered ten songs from her earliest releases: Rebecca St. James, GOD and Pray.

 Aside from music, St. James made her major character film debut in Unidentified as Colleen in 2006.

 In 2007, ForeFront Records took live footage and recordings from the If I Had One Chance...
 Tour and released aLIVE in Florida, a CD/DVD collection on 20 March.
 The album features 14 live songs and an exclusive remix of "You Are Loved".
 The album charted at No. 43 on Billboards Top Christian Albums Chart.
 At the time of the album's release, it was announced that St. James has sold over 1.8 million albums to date.

-Musical hiatus and film career launch (2008–2010)

 In the midst of a musical hiatus, ForeFront Records put together a two-disc compilation album, The Ultimate Collection, which was released 11 March 2008.
 Another compilation, Greatest Hits, was released later that year on 18 October 2008.
 On 3 September 2008, St. James released another book: Pure: A 90-Day Devotional for the Mind, Body, & Spirit.
 In late 2008, St. James announced she would star as the lead role in Sarah's Choice, a film that was released to DVD on 17 November 2009.
 It includes "Little One", a song by St. James.
 The song was released almost two years later on 2 September 2011.
 The film received good reviews from Christian movie critics.